 - Remove the complete exhaust system and lay it aside.

-- Remove the copper gasket and clean it thoroughly with brake cleaner.
+- Remove the copper gasket (or a new copper gasket) and clean it thoroughly with brake cleaner.
 Dry with compressed air.
 Examine the cleaned gasket carefully.
 If it has any cracks or pieces

 - Rotate the flywheel so that the piston covers the inner exhaust port (you do not want debris getting into the cylinder).